davwhite/flyingthings/README.md

-# flyingthings
+# Computers can see flying things

 Computer vision demo

-# Getting Started
+## Getting Started

 ## Quick Start

 The `bootstrap` directory contains scripts to create all the assets for the project.

 ```
 cd bootstrap
 flyingthings-standalone